RestComm/camelgateway/README.md

  * Call Redirect Services (CRS)
  * Conditional Call Forwarding (CCF)
  * SMS
- *

 RestComm Camel Gateway is built on [RestComm jSS7](https://github.com/RestComm/jss7) and RestComm JSLEE Server.

 ## Documentation

-Tt is contained in the download binary
+It is contained in the download binary

 ## Downloads